adisaktijrs/adisaktijrs.github.io/source/_posts/Hexo-Minima-Theme-v1-0-Officially-Released.md

 {% endcodeblock %}

 &nbsp;
-##### Footnote from me
+##### Footnote:
 Thanks for using Minima for your Hexo blog theme.
-Hope you like it.
-If you have any problems with this theme you can ask me in the comments section below.
-And if you want to contribute to Minima just go ahead fork and make a pull request! 😁
+Hope you'll like it.
+If you have any problems with this theme you can ask me at the comments section below.
+And if you want to contribute to Minima, go ahead, fork and make a pull request! 😁

-October 11: Anyway this theme PR to Hexo themes page is currently under review.
+October 12: Anyway this theme PR to Hexo themes page is currently under review.